Aided Cortical Testing: A Complete Guide

 The default setting with the Eclipse Aided Cortical module is for Fmpi response detection to be set at 95%.
 However, 99% can also be selected should you prefer.
 In Figure 10, we can see a response confidence Fmpi value of over 99% has been achieved within 66 sweeps.

-On November 19, 2024, Amanda Goodhew will host an eWorkshop on aided cortical testing.
-This eWorkshop will provide an introduction to aided cortical testing with a particular focus on the pediatric application of the test.
+On February 13, 2025, Amanda Goodhew will host an eWorkshop on aided cortical testing.
+This eWorkshop will explore advanced topics relating to aided cortical testing, with a particular focus on the pediatric application of the test.
+This course will consider how to use the objective tools available to aid interpretation of aided cortical waveforms.

 Learning objectives: